DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 To the right a number of renderers render the selected page of the document.
-Current renders include the windows SDK pdf renderer, the Melville.PDF.WPF renderer using the default windows fonts, the Melville.Pdf.SkiaSharp renderer using the Melville.Pdf.Fontlibrary fonts, a low level view of the page, and a page that will invoke the system registered PDF viewer.
+Current renders include the windows SDK pdf renderer, the Melville.PDF.WPF renderer using the default windows fonts, the Melville.Pdf.SkiaSharp renderer using the Melville.Pdf.Fontlibrary fonts, a low level view of the page, all the images from the page, all the text from the page, and a page that will invoke the system registered PDF viewer.

 A PDF "REPL" feature allows you to edit content streams and immediately see the result in multiple renderers.